Right to Legal Representation in UAE

 • In misdemeanour cases, you have the right to hire a lawyer but the court is not required to appoint one for free.

-• Request a lawyer immediately when arrested or before any interrogation.
+• Request a lawyer immediately when arrested or before any interrogation by the Public Prosecution.

 • If you cannot afford a lawyer and face serious charges, ask the court to appoint one for you.

-• Contact your embassy or consulate — they can often provide a list of lawyers who speak your language.
+• Contact your embassy or consulate — they maintain lists of local lawyers who speak your language and handle cases involving foreign nationals.

 • Do not answer questions from the Public Prosecution without your lawyer present.